 Just a short ride away from the Strip, Downtown Las Vegas is a great location for those on a shoestring.
 There’s plenty on offer including the Fremont Street Experience, an entertainment and gaming complex which welcomes around 17 million visitors a year.
 Here you can check out some of the city’s oldest casinos and watch street performers, as well as witness its amazing overhead light show.
 Meanwhile the Downtown Container Park, which is made entirely out of shipping containers stacked on top of each other, has become something of a must-see.
 The outdoor shopping centre is also a great place to pick up bargains and has a children’s play area with a water area to help keep the little ones entertained.

 The strip’s biggest hotel, the MGM Grand, lines up pool parties headlined by famous DJs, a supersized nightclub and 15 restaurants.

-Stay at the The Bellagio over Thanksgiving and you can dine on a five-course gourmet dinner and see the stunning botanical display in the Bellagio Conservatory.
+Stay at the The Bellagio Las Vegas over Thanksgiving and you can dine on a five-course gourmet dinner and see the stunning botanical display in the Bellagio Conservatory.

-At the SLS Las Vegas Hotel and Casino, you’ll find a rooftop pool, club nights and deluxe rooms among this hotel’s three themed towers.
+At the Sahara Las Vegas, you’ll find a rooftop pool, club nights and deluxe rooms among this hotel’s three themed towers.